Weekly Review Emails

-In fact, what happens when you lose focus may be the most critical part of your meditation, because it’s here that you need to make decisions on how best to relate to the thought, emotion, or sensation that has arisen.
+In fact, what happens when you lose focus may be the most critical part of your meditation, because it’s here that you need to decide how best to relate to the thought, emotion, or sensation that has arisen.

 Trying to force yourself to remain focused and calm doesn’t work.
-What’s more useful is:
+Instead:

-- to be curious about what arises from moment to moment (as well as your reactions and responses)
+- be curious about what arises from moment to moment (as well as your reactions and responses), and

-- and to be gentle, rather than forceful, with yourself
+- be gentle, supportive and encouraging, rather than self-critical.

-If you adopt these kind of attitudes you’ll find that you can navigate your way more skillfully through the inevitable ‘distractions’ you meet as you meditate.
-You’ll also find that you gradually become more mindful (or aware) — you make friends with your mind.
+If you adopt these attitudes you’ll find that you can navigate your way skillfully through the ‘distractions’ you meet as you meditate.
+You’ll also find that you gradually become more mindful (or aware) – you make friends with your mind.

 This week, try out each of the meditations from our Six Spot Sequence.